 Click on “Paint Selection Border” (inside, 3px) from the selection menu to create a white border.

 It may look unnatural, so I erased the borders in places and adjusted them with “blur” or “fingertip”.

 Parts of the image has been erased a bit with an eraser, then the filter “Gaussian Blur” was applied and adjusted with a “smudge” brush.

 Return to the white ripple layer and apply the filter “Gaussian Blur”.

 Adjust the intensity to your preferences.

 I want a little more transparency, so I’ll adjust the colors of the underlying water layer and the multiplication layer.

 I made a light blue gradient from dark blue to the top in both cases.

-Go with your gut and try different hues.
+Trust your instincts and try different color hues.

 We recommend high-saturation colors.